XanaduAI/thewalrus/docs/hafnian.rst

    |\text{PMP}(n)|=(n-1)!! = 1 \times 3 \times 5 \times \ldots \times (n -1),

 elements and thus as defined it takes :math:`(n-1)!!` additions of products of :math:`n/2` numbers to calculate the hafnian of an :math:`n \times n` matrix.
-Note that the diagonal elements of the matrix :math:`\mathbf{A}` do not appear in the calculation of the hafnian and are (conventionally) taken to be zero.
+Note that the diagonal elements of the matrix :math:`\bm{A}` do not appear in the calculation of the hafnian and are (conventionally) taken to be zero.

 For :math:`n=4` the set of perfect matchings is